 - Original Xbox (All regions - PAL/NTSC)

 All of our composite sync cables for the above consoles have an on-board sync separator called an LM1881.
-This is mounted onto our custom Printed Circuit Board.
+And the CSYNC output from the LM1881 is correctly attenuated with a resistor to lower the amplitude of the signal to make this safe with consumer grade television equipment, for example the OSSC and Framemeister etc. This is mounted onto our custom Printed Circuit Board.
 See below.

 Retrofit your existing RGB SCARTs with our Sync Blaster PCB, which incorporates an LM1881 sync separator board with convenient solder pads ready for installation.